.png)

 Throughout my career, I’ve also supported and guided other clinicians, with several years of experience in senior and leadership roles.
 I value collaborative practice and enjoy contributing to positive team cultures that support high-quality, reflective clinical work.

-In addition to my clinical skills, I also speak fluent English, Mandarine, and Cantonese.
+In addition to my clinical skills, I speak fluent English, Mandarin, and Cantonese.

 Hi, I’m Emily.
 I graduated from Flinders University in 2009 and since that time have worked in various roles with both adult and paediatric clients.